fedoranimus/todoist-api/source/includes/v7/_authorization.md

 Name | Description
 ---- | -----------
-client_id | The unique Client ID of the Todoist application that you registered. client_secret | The unique Client Secret of the Todoist application that you registered. code | The unique string code that you obtained in the previous step.
+client_id *String* | The unique Client ID of the Todoist application that you registered. client_secret *String* | The unique Client Secret of the Todoist application that you registered. code *String* | The unique string code that you obtained in the previous step.

 And here are some common errors that you may encounter (all the error responses will be in JSON format):

 Error | Description
 ----- | -----------